ArchanaVS2004/Round-Ranker/README.md

 - Member 2: Abhikrishnan V B - ICCSCEM, Injakundu

 ### Project Description
 The Chappathi Roundness Meter analyzes an uploaded photo of a chappathi to measure how round it is using image processing.
 It then gives fun, culturally relevant comments in Malayalam based on the roundness score.
-This project combines technology with local flavor to entertain and help users improve their cooking skills.
+This project combines technology with local flavor to entertain users .

 ### The Problem
 Making perfectly round chappathis is a skill that requires practice.
 Beginners often struggle with uneven shapes, affecting not only the appearance but also the cooking consistency.
-Currently, there is no automated, fun, and interactive way to measure the roundness of chappathis.

 ### The Solution
-We propose a computer vision-based tool that measures roundness uses image processing to analyze the chappathi’s shape and calculates its circularity and provides gives humorous comments in Malayalam
+We propose a website that measures roundness uses image processing to analyze the chappathi’s shape and calculates its circularity and provides humorous comments in Malayalam.

 ## Technical Details
-### Technologies/Components Used
+### Technologies Used
 For Software:
 - Python,html,css.
 - Javascript
 - Flask
 - Opencv
 - VSCode
--

 ### Implementation
-For Software:

 # Installation
 pip install -r requirements.txt